HunterEmbedded/current-measurement-cape-inaxxx/README.md

 - `tar-ina-evaluation-filesystem-bbb/rootfs_partition.tar.gz`

 ## To create the SD card:
-Use the TI SDK application `bin/create-sdcard.sh` and choose the custom file option to programme these `boot_partition.tar.gz` and `rootfs_partition.tar.gz files`.
+Use the TI SDK application `bin/create-sdcard.sh` and choose the custom file option to programme the files `boot_partition.tar.gz` and `rootfs_partition.tar.gz files`.

 ## To run: